frodare/geneticMobs/dna.md

 - find all genes for the given stimulus
 - check all environmental factors aginst gene values
 	+ if gene factor is greater store behavior with a score of the difference
-	+ pick lowest scoring gene (the one that closest matches the environmental factors)
+	+ pick lowest scoring genes (the ones that closest matches the environmental factors) where the mutex do not conflict
-	+ invoke action of select gene
+	+ invoke action of selected gene

 ##Breeding Algorithm